Skip to main content

 Trigger Setup

-• If you want it to apply to all inbound agents, leave the filter empty.
+• Leave the field blank if you want the trigger to apply to all inbound agents.

 Filtering by Call Status